 New Car Replacement Coverage

-If you have a new ride and your car gets totaled, new car replacement coverage can replace the vehicle in its entirety.
+If your new car gets totaled, new car replacement coverage can replace the vehicle in its entirety.
 This is usually available as an add-on if you purchased a policy with collision and comprehensive insurance.

 Depending on the insurance company and carrier, this might cover cars that are no more than two years old.
 Plus, restrictions and limitations might differ.